hablapps/pairstrading/PostPairsTrading.md

 ## Acknowledgements

-We wish to express our sincere gratitude to Álvaro for initiating the development and research process of this post; we greatly appreciate the foundational work he established.
+We wish to express our sincere gratitude to Álvaro Sánchez-Paniagua Ríos for initiating the development and research process of this post; we greatly appreciate the foundational work he established.
 Furthermore, we extend our deepest thanks to Javier Sabio for introducing us to the topic of pair trading and generously providing the initial documentation that facilitated our further exploration and development of this subject matter.

 ## References and Documentation